Rumer Willis Flaunts Curves In Skimpy Orange Bikini

 After Rumer recently posted a photo of herself topless and revealed that she had just eaten pancakes in the bathtub, one of her followers called her shameful to her family.

-The Instagram user stated that by the time Rumer’s mother, Demi Moore, was 30 she had won a Golden Globe, and that her father, Bruce Willis, had made two Diehard films.
+The Instagram user stated that by the time Rumer’s mother, Demi Moore, was 30 she had won a Golden Globe and that her father, Bruce Willis, had made two Diehard films.

-Rumer then hit back by revealing that the next time she shares a bath photo she’ll be sure she’s reached EGOT status so that she doesn’t embarrass her famous families again.
+Rumer then hit back by revealing that the next time she shares a bath photo she’ll be sure she’s reached EGOT status so that she doesn’t embarrass her famous family again.

-Rumer is known for speaking out for women’s rights, and recently used her activism as a hint to her identity while singing inside an elaborate costume for Fox’s hit series, The Masked Singer, where she made the semi-finals.
+Rumer is known for speaking out for women’s rights and recently used her activism as a hint to her identity while singing inside an elaborate costume for Fox’s hit series The Masked Singer, where she made the semifinals.

 Fans can see more of Rumer Willis by following her on Instagram.